 How to Get There

-The iconic gate stands at an impressive 16 meters tall
+The Otorii gate stands at 16 meters tall

-The gate is made from camphor wood, which has a natural resistance to rotting
+The main pillar of the gate is made from camphor wood, which has a natural resistance to corrosion, even underwater

 A spiritual sanctuary